OutSystems/docs-product/src/develop/data/modeling/entity-static.md

 # Static Entities

 A **Static Entity** consists of a set of named values.
 Think of Static Entities as literal values stored in a database whose scope is always global.

-Static Entities can have relationships with static and non-Static Entities.
 The **Records** folder of the Static Entity holds the data, and the Attributes define the structure of the data.

 The only action available for the Static Entities is the **Get&lt;StaticEntity&gt;** action, because OutSystems manages the data persistence for you.

+When modeling your data, keep in mind that Static Entities can only contain foreign keys of other Static Entities.
+For more information check out [Entity Relationships](relationship\intro.md).

 <div class="info" markdown="1">